 &lt;sup>8 See for instance, B. Custers, A.M.
 Sears, F. Dechesne, I. Georgieva, T. Tani, S. van der Hof, EU Personal Data Protection in Policy and Practice, Springer, 2019, 159.
-This as-
+This aspect is also discussed by the European Court of Justice in the decision of 17th October 2013, CJEU, C 291/12, Schwarz v Bochum, ECLI:EU:C:2013:670.

-The main argument is related to the automation recognition of individuals, as highlighted also by the WP29, in relation to the biometric identification and authentication schemes, which may "change irrevocably the relation between body and identity, because they make the characteristics of the human body "machine- readable" and subject to further use".
+The main argument is related to the automation recognition of individuals, as highlighted also by the WP29, in relation to the biometric identification and authentication schemes, which may "change irrevocably the relation between body and identity, because they make the characteristics of the human body "machine- readable" and subject to further use"9.